World Cup 2018: Scores, Results, Highlights and Reaction from Saturday

 Boy oh boy, Uruguay punch above their footballing weight like no other country.
 Cracking finish from Cavani, one of their 3 million people.

-The goal was Cavani's last meaningful contribution of the match, as he was forced off with injury and replaced by Cristhian Stuani with just over 15 minutes to go.
+The goal was Cavani's last meaningful contribution of the match, as he was forced off by injury and replaced by Cristhian Stuani with just over 15 minutes to go.

-Portugal pressed in the closing stages but Uruguay had enough to hold on for victory and a place in the last eight of the World Cup, although the injury to Cavani will be of concern.
+Portugal pressed in the closing stages, but Uruguay had enough to hold on for victory and a place in the last eight of the World Cup, although the injury to Cavani will be of concern.